Guide

 Caveats

-The assumption summary generates caveats — plain-language warnings about model quality.
+The input documentation summary generates caveats — plain-language warnings about documentation quality.
 These appear in the decision brief and flag issues like:

 • -"3 constraints have no source — the model rests on unverified numbers"